Fine Art Paintings and Commissions

 Content rights reserved Edith Skiba LaMonica.

 Edith's paintings Meditations on Nature are based on her surroundings of hills, woodlands, ponds, streams and rivers.
-This work explores her thoughts about nature as the source of all life taking into account the actual physical process and its spiritual implications as well.
+This work explores her thoughts about nature as the source of all life taking into account the physical process and its spiritual implications as well.
 She wants her paintings to be experienced as environments.

-Edith Skiba LaMonica has a BA in Drawing and Painting from SUNY Empire State College and MA in Art History from SUNY at Stony Brook.
+Edith Skiba LaMonica has a BA in Drawing and Painting from SUNY Empire State College and Masters in Art History from SUNY Stony Brook.
 She taught Art History, Studio and Design at The College of New Jersey Trenton, Empire State College NY, and Suffolk Community College NY.
 She teaches art appreciation for the Bend in the River Program Tunxis Community College.
 Her career experience includes producing and curating exhibitions, event production, art direction, set design and writing press.

 Exhibited at the Heckscher and Islip Art Museums LI NY.
 Represented by ARTWORKS Gallery of The Philadelphia Museum of Art 2003-2009.
 Collections include The University of PA Hospital and UCONN Health Center.
 Featured reviews include Newsday LI NY, the New Hope Gazette PA, the Beacon Trenton NJ, the Spotlight in the New Britain Museum of American Art Bulletin.

 The Object as Process and the Sublime in the Abstract Expressionist Landscapes of Joan Mitchell. (c)Edith Skiba LaMonica 1997.
 Stony Brook University Press.